Sell Inherited House Houston Tx - we buy inherited houses for cash

 Probate is the legal process used to distribute a deceased person's estate, including real estate.
 In Texas, this process ensures that property ownership is transferred to the rightful heirs or designated beneficiaries and that any outstanding debts and tax implications are handled according to state laws.
 The type of probate you’ll go through depends on factors like the value of the estate and whether there was a valid will.

-• Intestate - there is no will, the court will appoint an administrator, the process is typically longer.
+Intestate (No Will) - there is no will, the court will appoint an administrator, the process is typically longer.
 You should hire an attorney or legal consultant.
 However, we can also help you bypass the probate process with affidavits of heirships.

 Learn more about probate in the Texas Estates Code & the Harris County Clerk’s Office - Probate Court.